PetLabCo Logo

 • Many dog toothpastes contain enzymes that help break down dirt build-up, making it effective even if you can only smear the toothpaste on your dog’s teeth without thorough brushing.

-However, many pet owners might wonder, “Can dogs use human toothpaste?”
+Many pet owners might wonder, “Can dogs use human toothpaste?”
 It’s a common question, especially when your own toothpaste is within reach.
 But is human toothpaste safe for dogs?

+Pet owners unknowingly using harmful toothpaste for dogs happens more often than you may realise.
 In 2018, UK food brand Lily’s Kitchen surveyed 2000 pet parents, asking whether they’d ever used human toothpaste while brushing their dog’s teeth.
 The answer was alarming – 8% said they had used human toothpaste on their dog’s teeth!

-Why is Human Toothpaste Bad for Dogs?
+Is Human Toothpaste Bad for Dogs?

-Ingredients in Human Toothpaste
+Certain Ingredients in Human Toothpaste Are Unsafe For Dogs

 Before you reach for your own toothpaste to brush your dog’s teeth, it’s important to understand what’s inside.
 Common ingredients in human toothpaste can include: